-With that in mind, I’ve highlighted 9 influencers operating at the confluence of management, leadership and digital: people with actual on-the-ground experience who are on a mission to help organisations transition between the ‘old’ and ‘new’ ways of doing business.
+With that in mind, I’ve highlighted 9 people with top-notch strategic leadership skills who operate at the confluence of management, leadership and digital: people with actual on-the-ground experience who are on a mission to help organisations transition between the ‘old’ and ‘new’ ways of doing business.

 The Influencer: Rachel Haot.